almibe/ligature-rs/README.md

 The goals of this project are as follows:
 * Support the N-Triples (http://www.w3.org/TR/n-triples/) and Turtle (https://www.w3.org/TR/turtle/) specifications with ANTRL grammars
 * Have an immutable Kotlin based object model that represents concepts from RDF
-* Have an api that focuses on streaming via RxJava
 * Have extensive example based tests written in Spock (http://spockframework.org/)
 * Support OSGi